megancoyle/map_sketch/README.md

 [View more User Stories](planning/user_stories.md)

 ## Installation
-The app requires a Google API key and AWS key if you wish to fork it and work on your own version.
+// go into more detail here. include the application.yml file and what to change/add and include bundling/seeding The app requires a Google API key and AWS key if you wish to fork it and work on your own version.

 ## Unsolved Problems/Next Steps